 Equality for all - St George’s will ensure provision is made for the same high quality education irrelevant of ability, age, gender, race, religion or personal choice.
 Pupils will be expected to believe and demonstrate the same ethics themselves.

-These values are taught through not only Personal, Social, Health and Emotional (PSHE), Religious Studies, Philosophy for Children activities but also through our International Primary Curriculum (IPC).
+These values are taught through Personal, Social, Health and Emotional (PSHE), Religious Studies, Philosophy for Children activities and all curriculum areas.
 We actively promote the British values ensuring that our curriculum planning and delivery includes daily opportunities to explore these values.

 Democracy: St George’s recognises that democracy is a vital part of the academy’s day-to-day operations.
 Years 5 and 6 have been able to explore democracy by learning, through our Champions for Change model, the finer details such as Britain is run by the people for the people, citizens have rights to speak freely, practice a religion, vote etc. They have been able to identify that citizens in a democracy have responsibilities for example; the school visited the Houses of Parliament where pupils learnt that it would be their responsibility to choose their leaders as well as understanding that it is their responsibility as a citizen to help make their community and neighbourhood good places in which to live.
 This teaching/learning process encourages our pupils to develop and demonstrate skills and attitudes preparing them to participate in and contribute positively to modern Britain.

 Rule of Law: The school continually follows its aim, ‘to help all children reach their full academic potential and develop an enthusiasm for lifelong learning, within a caring and Christian environment, preparing them to be valuable members of society.
-The school has the following ethos, ‘St George’s is a Church of England school that promotes the spiritual, moral, cultural and physical development of each child’ and everyone follows the main Values – Love, Friendship, Trust, Thankfulness, Courage, Endurance, and Community.
-In addition, within each class, the importance of laws and rules are consistently reinforced throughout the school day and children abide by the behaviour STAR rules that are on display in each class… Strive to do your best; Take responsibility for your actions; Always follow instructions; Respect yourself, others and our school environment.
+The school has the following ethos, ‘St George’s is a Church of England school that promotes the spiritual, moral, cultural and physical development of each child’ and everyone follows the Christian virtues – fellowship, love, trust, forgiveness, thankfulness and hope.
+In addition, within each class, the importance of laws and rules are consistently reinforced throughout the school day.
 Good behaviour is rewarded and measured against the school values but pupils also understand the consequences when laws are broken and appropriate sanctions are put in place.
 The Police, Fire Service etc. visit regularly in order to reinforce boundary messages and share their knowledge with our pupils.
 Year 6 act as a peer group for a Restorative Justice initiative that has been shared by a local secondary school as a best practice.
 Nominated Year 6 representatives are given the responsibility to work in small groups within the Infants play areas to help, support, encourage and reinforce appropriate behaviours through play, communication and reward systems.

 Individual Liberty: Pupils are actively encouraged to make choices and take risks, knowing that they are in a safe and supportive environment.
 The children will be given boundaries /rules to live by and are encouraged to know, understand and exercise their rights and personal freedoms.
 In particular, children will be taught about the importance of e-safety.
 Pupils will be given the freedom to make choices such as attending extra-curricular clubs, through the School Council, children are encouraged to take ownership by setting their own agenda, reason and debate, follow through actions, and prepare their own meeting minutes.
 Within classes, children will be taught about debating and control and are encouraged to find solutions rather than problems.